xFutte/futte-newspaper/README.md

 ## Implementation

+1. Navigate to ./web and run `npm install` to install all dependencies.
+If you don't already have node, you can download it on https://nodejs.org/en/download/.

-1. Add following to your shared.lua file:
+2. Add following to your shared.lua file:

 ```lua
 ['newspaper'] = {['name'] = 'newspaper', ['label'] = 'Newspaper', ['weight'] = 10, ['type'] = 'item', ['image'] = 'newspaper.png', ['unique'] = false , ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['description'] = 'Los Santos Newspaper'},
 ```
-2. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
+3. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
++
 ## Configuration

 1. There are quite a lot of configurations possible out-of-the-box with qb-news.
 This consists of two files: `config.js` and `config.lua`.